lax1dude/eagler-binary-tools/README.md

 ## 'skybox-gen': Generate skybox.dat from OBJ for shader packs

 EaglercraftX 1.8 clients include a file called "skybox.dat" in the deferred shaders folder.
 This file contains the special mesh used for the skybox used whenever shaders are enabled, along with a special lookup texture that is used when caching atmospheric scattering data.
-It's not as much of a "skybox" as it is a "skydome" in order to use per-vertex shading to interpolate between cached atmospheric scatteing values.
+It's not as much of a "skybox" as it is a "skydome" in order to use per-vertex shading to interpolate between cached atmospheric scattering values.

 ```
 Usage: skybox-gen <top OBJ> <bottom OBJ> <output file>